feldera/feldera/docs/docs/sql/types.md

   to a millisecond.
 - `DATE`, a SQL date without a timezone.
 A date represents a value containing a date (year, month, day).
-- `GEOMETRY`: geographic data type
+- `GEOMETRY`: geographic data type (only rudimentary support at this point)
 - `ARRAY`: used as a suffix for another type, as in `INT ARRAY`.
   An array with element of the specified type.